 If the trim keyword is specified with a yes value, then atoms with IDs that are in the current system but not in the dump snapshot are deleted.
 These atoms are unaffected if the trim keyword is specified with a no value.

 If the add keyword is specified with a no value (default), then dump file atoms with IDs that are not in the current system are not added to the system.
 These dump atoms are ignored if the add keyword is specified with a no value.

 Note that atoms added via the add keyword will only have the attributes read from the dump file due to the field arguments.
 If x or y or z is not specified as a field, a value of 0.0 is used for added atoms.
 Added atoms must have an atom type, so this value must appear in the dump file.

 Any other attributes (e.g. charge or particle diameter for spherical particles) will be set to default values, the same as if the create_atoms command were used.

-Atom coordinates read from the dump file are converted into absolute, unscaled coordinates, relative to the box dimensions of the snapshot.
-These coordinates may then be assigned to an existing or new atom in the current simulation.
-The coordinates will be remapped to the simulation box, whether it is the original box or the dump snapshot box.
-If periodic boundary conditiona apply, this means the atom will be remapped back into the box if necessary.
-If shrink-wrap boundary conditions apply, the new coordinates may change the current box dimensions.
+Atom coordinates read from the dump file are first converted into unscaled coordinates, relative to the box dimensions of the snapshot.
+These coordinates are then be assigned to an existing or new atom in the current simulation.
+The coordinates will then be remapped to the simulation box, whether it is the original box or the dump snapshot box.
+If periodic boundary conditions apply, this means the atom will be remapped back into the simulation box if necessary.
+If shrink-wrap boundary conditions apply, the new coordinates may change the simulation box dimensions.
 If fixed boundary conditions apply, the atom will be lost if it is outside the simulation box.